wpilibsuite/frc-docs/source/docs/software/sensors/digital-inputs-software.rst

         // Sets the trigger to enable at a voltage of 4 volts, and disable at a value of 1.5 volts trigger.setLimitsVoltage(1.5, 4);

+    .. code-tab:: c++

+        // Sets the trigger to enable at a raw value of 3500, and disable at a value of 1000 trigger.SetLimitsRaw(1000, 3500);

+        // Sets the trigger to enable at a voltage of 4 volts, and disable at a value of 1.5 volts trigger.SetLimitsVoltage(1.5, 4);

 Using DigitalInputs in code
 ---------------------------